priestjim/chef-azure/README.md

 ## ohai_plugin.rb

-The OHAI plugin recipe installs the Azure OHAI plugin and reloads OHAI in order to populate the `azure` and `cloud` mashes.
+The OHAI plugin recipe installs a custom Azure OHAI plugin and reloads OHAI in order to populate the `azure` and `cloud` mashes.

 OHAI Plugin
 ===========

-The `ohai_plugin` recipe includes an OHAI plugin.
-It will be automatically installed and activated, providing the following attributes via OHAI:
+The `ohai_plugin` recipe includes a custom OHAI plugin that overrides the one shipped with Chef which only supports bootstrap hints.
+It provides the following attributes via OHAI:

 * `node['azure']['deployment_id']` - The Azure deployment ID
 * `node['azure']['instance_type']` - The name of the running instance type, i.e. Extra Large